 In addition, Abivax is advancing multiple preclinical candidates for the treatment of additional inflammatory diseases as well as viral infections such as Respiratory Syncytial Virus (RSV), Dengue, and Influenza from its Modulation of RNA Biogenesis platform.

-Abivax’s most advanced compound, ABX464, has completed a Phase 2a clinical trial and follow on extension study, investigating its potent anti-inflammatory effect and its potential ability to treat ulcerative colitis (UC).
-Following the positive results from these trials, Abivax advanced ABX464 into a Phase 2b clinical trial in UC as well as a Phase 2a clinical trial to treat rheumatoid arthritis, for both studies the patient recruitment has been completed.
-A pivotal Phase 2b/3 clinical trial in Crohn’s disease is in preparation and patient enrollment will start in 2021.
+Abivax’s most advanced compound, ABX464, has completed Phase 2a and Phase 2b clinical induction trials, investigating its potent anti-inflammatory effect and its potential ability to treat ulcerative colitis (UC).
+The corresponding follow-on open label extension studies are ongoing.
+Further, a Phase 2a clinical trial to treat rheumatoid arthritis is ongoing and a pivotal Phase 2b/3 clinical trial in Crohn’s disease is in preparation with first patient enrollment expected to start in Q3 2021.